marcosnr/search-cli-app/docs/Design.md

 ### Extensibility Modules

-By using the Interface -> Implements Pattern, Modules will be Implemented by the simplest possible representation, but later can be replaced by other implementation technologies without breaking the contract between modules. e.g.:
+By using the `Interface -> Implements` Pattern, Modules will be Implemented by the simplest possible representation, but later can be replaced by other implementation technologies without breaking the contract between modules. e.g.:
-DAO Interface will be implemented by a simple Data structure, can be backed by a more reliable DB Datasource in the future.
+DAO Interface will be implemented by a simple data structure (collections).
+It can be backed by a more reliable DB Datasource in the future with minimum impact to the other modules.

 ### Sketch Diagram

-In the Sketch below you can see the overall Module roadmap:
+In the Sketch below you can see the overall module architecture:

 ![Alt Module diagram](arch-sketch.png?raw=true "Module diagram")